American Signal Corporation: Biersach and Niedermeyer Co.

+Alerting Communicators of America

 In 1968, Biersach & Niedermeyer Co. was faced with dwindling sales of their flagship Mobil Directo series due to competition from a wide variety of Federal Electric (known as Federal Signal) models that saturated the market.
 They decided to split off their siren business into a new division in a bid to regain a share of sales.
 The company's name changed to Alerting Communicators of America (ACA), and they began production of new models to suit the needs of individual municipalities.

 The Banshee, Screamer, Cyclone, Howler, and Allertor are a few of the names under which these sirens were known.
 In the early 1980s, the Allertor and Hurricane sirens were discontinued, succeeded by a new lineup, known as the Penetrator series.
 This series consisted of three models, each denoting the horsepower of their motor: P-10, P-15, and P-50.
 The P-10 and P-15 were sold in single tone 8 or dual tone 9/12 port configurations, but the P-10 was much more often dual tone, due to the load of the 8 port rotor tending to place undue stress on the motor, leading to burnout.
 The P-50, on the other hand, shared a rotor and stator assembly with the new large omnidirectional Cyclone, and was only available in an 8/12 port configuration.
 Also made during this time were ACA's first electronic sirens, the Alertronic series.
 In 1982, the company became the first in its industry to provide a wireless digital supervisory control and data acquisition (SCADA) system called CompuLert, with over 6,000 installations worldwide.

 By the late 1980s, Alerting Communicators of America's golden age was nearing its end.
 With dwindling interest in electromechanical sirens, and skepticism over the then-new idea of electronic sirens, sales slowed.
 Over a five year period from 1989 to 1994, the Banshee, Screamer, Alertronic series, and Cyclone were all discontinued, while only three new models entered production: the PN-20, considered to be part of the Penetrator series, and battery backup versions of the P-15 and Banshee, known as Performance Plus.
 These were the last models produced by ACA.

+American Signal Corporation

 Their parent company, Biersach & Niedermeyer Co., went bankrupt in November 1992, and was forced to sell ACA to Hörmann GmbH, who soon reorganized the company as American Signal Corporation.
 Hörmann GmbH began selling their ECN/ECI sirens through ASC's market.

 Over the decade, the prominent advancements the company made in its sirens' designs included battery operation, high powered Voice/Sirens, and indoor alerting systems.
 Similarly, designed sirens were still manufactured, but under new names, such as the Tempest series.
 As of 2021, ASC is still in operation and supplies many towns and cities in the U.S. with outdoor warning sirens, most of which are now used to warn the public of threats such as tsunamis, severe weather, chemical spills, and civil emergencies.